Lalit1112/obsidian-ai-assistant/README.md

 ### Text Assistant

 -   **Model choice**: choice of the text model.
-Latest OpenAI and Anthropic models are available.
+Latest OpenAI, Anthropic, and Google Gemini models are available.
 -   **Maximum number of tokens** in the generated answer
 -   **Replace or Add below**: In prompt mode, after having selected text from your note and enter your prompt, you can decide to replace your text by the assistant answer or to paste it bellow.